kean/Nuke/README.md

 ## Image Processing

-Nuke features a powerful and efficient image processing infrastructure with quite a few basic image processors built-in and the ability to add more.
+Nuke features a powerful and efficient image processing infrastructure with quite a few built-in image processors and the ability to add more.

 #### `Resize`